willpuckett/Sheesh/README.md

 ## Pre Fabs

-I'll put the extras on my [etsy](https://octule.etsy.com) when they arrive if you don't want to have to deal with a minimum order...
+The extras will be [available](https://octule.com) when they arrive if you don't want to have to deal with a minimum order...

 ## Writing Your Own keymap

 If you happen to make this but for some unimaginable reason find my keymap less than navigable 😳, you can easily make your own that references the sheesh shield...

 > [!TIP]
 > Don't feel like going through the below steps?
-Unpack [this zip](https://github.com/willpuckett/sheesh/zmk-config.zip), edit, and push to your github account to build.
+Unpack [this zip](https://github.com/willpuckett/sheesh/config/zmk-config.zip), edit, and push to your github account to build.

 1. Init a new ZMK repo `bash -c "$(curl -fsSL https://zmk.dev/setup.sh)"`
 2. Type `1` to select a keyboard